 STARTING THE PROCESS

-Questions to Consider (but not Hinder)
+Questions to Consider

-Answering these questions can help you determine if you are ready to begin the process of changing your name and whether or not you may want to seek the help of an attorney.
-Many people have been able to change their legal names without an attorney.
+Being able to answer these questions can help you determine if you are ready to begin the process of changing your name, and whether or not you may want to seek the help of an attorney.

 1. Are you pretty certain about what you want for a new name, including middle name and the spellings?